List of New Hampshire historical markers (51–75): . Rogers Rangers

 "This rivers' junction two miles north was rendezvous for Rogers Rangers after their destruction of St. Francis, Que., Oct.
 4, 1759.
 Pursuing Indians and starvation had plagued their retreat and more tragedy awaited here.
 The expected rescue party bringing food had come and gone.
 Many Rangers perished and early settlers found their bones along these intervales."

+Note: this marker was erected in 1968.